-- 1 Vacuum the system until the pressure on the manifold indicates -0.1 MPa (-1 bar). - 2 Leave as is for 4-5 minutes and check the pressure:
+- Connect the vacuum pump to both the service port of the gas stop valve and the service port of the liquid stop valve to increase efficiency. - Make sure that the gas stop valve and liquid stop valve are firmly closed before performing the leak test or vacuum drying. - Vacuum the system until the pressure on the manifold indicates -0.1 MPa (-1 bar). - 2 Leave as is for 4-5 minutes and check the pressure:

-If the pressure Then 1 There is no moisture in the system.
+If the pressure Then Does not change There is no moisture in the system.
 This procedure is finished.
-There is moisture in the system.
+Increases There is moisture in the system.
 Go to the next step.

-- 3 Evacuate for at least 2 hours to a pressure on the manifold of -0.1 MPa (-1 bar). - 4 After turning OFF the pump, check the pressure for at least 1 hour.

-- 5 If you do NOT reach the target vacuum or cannot maintain the vacuum for 1 hour, do the following:

-- · Check for leaks again.

-- Perform vacuum drying again.
+- 3 Vacuum the system for at least 2 hours to a manifold pressure of -0.1 MPa (-1 bar). - 4 After turning the pump OFF, check the pressure for at least 1 hour. - 5 If you do NOT reach the target vacuum or CANNOT maintain the vacuum for 1 hour, do the following: - · Check for leaks again. - Perform vacuum drying again.